AndreiRegiani/hello-pear-electron/README.md

 pear multisig link --config ./pear.json
 ```

 Use the printed `pear://...` link as the `Build Release` `upgrade-key`.
-The `pear.json` `publicKeys`, `namespace`, and `quorum` values must match the GitHub secrets.
-This link is the multisig release target, not the staged source drive printed by CI.
+The `pear.json` `publicKeys`, `namespace`, and `quorum` values must match the GitHub secrets, including the public key order.
+This link is the multisig release target.

 5. Run `Build Release` with:
    - `upgrade-key`: the `pear://...` link from `pear multisig link --config ./pear.json`